 “Kell knows the biggest fight and biggest pay day he will ever get is against me.
 I am on a different level where I can face other fighters and get the same amount of money.

 “He has that defence to make against Errol Spence, and we are going to let him make that defence, keep hold of the title, and then the fight can happen between me and him.”

 Let’s be honest, the title is irrelevant when it comes to this match-up.
-Brook vs Khan, Khan vs Brook, the fight that boxing purists and the ‘casual’ market are dreaming of for 2017.
+Brook vs Khan, Khan vs Brook, the fight that boxing purists, the ‘casual’ market and even bookmakers are dreaming of for 2017.
 Time to put everything to the side, stop the war of words and just make it happen for May and settle this rivalry once and for all.